MIPS/gcc/gcc/config/mips/mips-msa.md

 (define_mode_iterator IMSA     [V2DI V4SI V8HI V16QI])

 ;; mode that can combine a copy+insert into insve.
-;; note V2DI is excluded because it split if !TARGET_64 (define_mode_iterator INSVE    [V4SI V8HI V16QI])
+;; note V2DI is excluded because it will be split if !TARGET_64BIT.
+(define_mode_iterator INSVE    [V4SI V8HI V16QI])

 ;; mode that can be combine copy+insert with subreg info insve.